 2005 - John coined the name "marcalart" in entering my contact details into his cell phone.
 The name is a contraction of "Martha's Calligraphic Art", and it has become the name of the entire enterprise.

 -- March-April : Patricia and I produced small art, a collaboration we named "Dandelions Art" (www.dandelions.us).
 These 3"x5" mini-masterpieces, featuring her art, my calligraphy, and famous people's words, were charming.
-We offered them for sale at East West, but lost interest when more were stolen than bought.
+We offered them for sale at a bookstore, but lost interest when more were stolen than bought.
 Still, we had the images on disk.
 At that time I had the idea of making bookmarks.
-Patricia was NOT interested.
-But she generously welcomed me to use her/our art for this purpose.

 -- June: I helped organize an art festival, where one artist caught my attention: a lady who painted birds--who captured the essence of bird-ness-- with extraordinary implied realism, like good Chinese brush painting.
 That was Floy Zittin.
 We became friends.

 September: I made two bookmarks which were given away at East West Bookstore's Customer Appreciation Day.
-People liked them, and this encouraged me to follow up on my earlier idea of making bookmarks to sell.
+Popularity encouraged me to follow up on my earlier idea of making bookmarks to sell.

 October 16: My bookmarks went on sale for the first time.
 There were six designs: two Yogananda sayings (Yogananda is the patron guru of East West), a "Pledge to the Earth" , and three made from the Dandelions archive.
 Bookmarks were displayed in a basket; they cost $1 each.